jpasner/district-cities/README.md

 # District Cities Data Processor

-This project processes and merges U.S. city geolocation and population data.
+This project processes and merges U.S. city geolocation and population data, and enhances it with congressional district information for spatial analysis.

 ## Script: `combine.py`

 The `combine.py` script performs the following steps:

+1. **Load Geolocation Data:**
-1. Loads U.S. city geolocation data from a text file.
+   - Reads U.S. city geolocation data from a text file.
+   - Contains 32,329 rows of cities

+2. **Clean and Standardize Data:**
-2. Cleans and standardizes city names and state abbreviations.
+   - Cleans and standardizes city names and state abbreviations.

+3. **Load Population Estimates:**
-3. Loads U.S. city population estimates from an Excel file.
+   - Loads U.S. city population estimates from an Excel file.
+   - Contains 19,484 City Population rows

+4. **Extract City and State Information:**
-4. Extracts city and state information from the population data.
+   - Extracts relevant city and state data from the population file.

+5. **Merge Datasets:**
-5. Merges the geolocation and population data on city name and state.
+   - Merges the geolocation and population data based on city name and state.

+6. **Match and Validate City/State Combinations:**
+   - Processes 19,484 records from the 2023 Census file of Incorporated Places to find 19,473 unique city/state combinations.
+   - Matches these against the 2023 National Gazetteer Places files to extract geographic information.
+   - **Notes:**
+     - 22 city/state combinations appear as duplicates (e.g., two towns named Reno in Texas); these may be due to data quality issues.
+     - The population file appears to be missing smaller incorporated places (e.g. Penn Valley, California)

+7. **Integrate Congressional District Data:**
+   - Reads multiple congressional district shapefiles from .zip files located in the `data/tiger_cd_shapefiles` folder.
+   - Combines these shapefiles and performs a spatial join with the merged cities data to assign each city its corresponding congressional district.

+8. **Output Final Data:**
-6. Saves the combined data to a CSV file.
+   - Saves the combined data (including congressional district information) to a CSV file.

+9. **Create a GeoDataFrame:**
-7. Converts the result into a GeoDataFrame for spatial analysis.
+   - Converts the final CSV output into a GeoDataFrame for further spatial analysis or visualization.

-The output CSV and GeoDataFrame can be used for further geospatial processing or visualization.
+The output CSV and GeoDataFrame serve as key resources for subsequent geospatial processing and visualization.